kriszyp/alkali/README.md

 This function allows you to compose a new variable from an array of input variables, where the resulting variable will update in response to changes from any of the input variables.
 The return variable will hold an array of values that represent the value of each of the input variable's values (in the same order as the variables were provided).
 This is intended to mirror the `Promise.all()` API.
 For example:

 ```
-let a = Variable(1)
+let a = Variable(1);
-let b = Variable(2)
+let b = Variable(2);
-let sum = Variable.all(a, b).to(([a, b]) => a + b)
+let sum = Variable.all(a, b).to(([a, b]) => a + b);
 ```

 ## Element Construction

 Alkali includes functionality for constructing and extending from native DOM elements, and binding these elements to variables for reactive UIs.
-The `Element` constructor is returned from the `alkali/Element` module, but this also includes a large set of native element constructors, as properties, to use for streamlined creation of DOM elements.
+The `alkali/Element` module exports a large set of native element constructors, as properties, to use for streamlined creation of DOM elements.
 For example, using EcmaScript's module format to import:

 ```
-import { Div, Span, Anchor, TextInput } from 'alkali/Element'
+import { Div, Span, Anchor, TextInput } from 'alkali/Element';

-let divElement = new Div()
+let divElement = new Div();
-let spanElement = new Span()
+let spanElement = new Span();
-document.body.appendChild(divElement).appendChild(spanElement)
+document.body.appendChild(divElement).appendChild(spanElement);
 ```

 In addition, an element has a `create` method that may be alternately called to create a new element. `new Element()` and `Element.create()` are equivalent.

-This classes create native DOM elements that can be placed directly into the DOM.
-All the standardized element tags should be available from the module (they are all properties of the module, and if you are not using ES6, you can access them like `Element.Div`).
+This classes create native DOM elements that can be placed directly into the DOM (it is not a wrapper).
+All the standardized element types should be available from the module (they are all properties of the module, and if you are not using ES6, you can access them like `Element.Div`).
 These classes can take several arguments for constructing elements.
 The first argument is an optional string in CSS selector format that can be used to define the class, id, or tag.
 For example, to create a div with a class of `'my-class'` and id of `'my-id'`:

 ```
-let divElement = new Div('.my-class#my-id')
+let divElement = new Div('.my-class#my-id');
 ```
 All remaining arguments can be in any order and be any of these types:

 #### Properties Argument
 An argument can be an object with properties that will be copied to the target element.
 For example, we could create anchor element with a link:
 ```
-new Anchor({href: 'a url'})
+new Anchor({href: 'a url'});
 ```
 Each of the property values will be assigned to the newly created element.

 If any of the values are alkali variables, they will be automatically bound to the element, reactively updating the element in response to any changes to the variable.
 For example:
 ```
-let a = new Variable(1)
+let a = new Variable(1);
-document.body.appendChild(new Div({title: a}))
+document.body.appendChild(new Div({title: a}));
-a.put(2) // will update the title of the div
+a.put(2); // will update the title of the div
 ```

+You can also use a variable for input value properties (`value`, `valueAsNumber`, and `typedValue`), and the variable will be auto-updated with user changes to the input.

+You can alse use variable classes for property values as well.
+These are described below.

 Alkali uses an optimized strategy for updating elements, by waiting for the next animation frame to update, and only updating elements that are connected to the DOM.

 #### Children Array Argument